MarkPearlCoZa/Blog_General/_posts/2016-09-24-SOLID-Deconstruction.md

 One could argue that the REPL's responsibility is to bind things together but that seems to be very wishy washy.

-> If you push SRP you realize it doesn't really work well at this level.
+> If you push SRP to it's limits you realize it doesn't really work well at this level.
 Classes can have more than one responsibility.

-However there is a deeper irony in SRP.
-If you read Robert C Martin section he wrote in 97 things every programmer should know you get another idea of what he meant about SRP.

-Single reason for change is not the same as single responsibility.
+There is a deeper irony with SRP.
+If you read Robert C Martin section he wrote in 97 things every programmer should know you get another idea or thought regarding SRP.
+In this book he proposes that SRP is actually meant to be a single reason for change.
+This seems to have two ideas rolled into one.
+A single reason for change is not the same as single responsibility.

-Two ideas rolled into one.

 ### Interface Segregation Pattern